 HOME BACK PHOTOS

-9th April 1982 Depart Devonport with large amount of ammunition for Gibraltar
+9th April 1982 Leave Devonport with a large amount of ammunition for Gibraltar

 3rd May Depart Gibraltar for Ascension Island

-16th May R/V with tanker British Esk but unable to refuel as she developed a problem with her rig after refuelling Antelope.
-Forced to hang around whilst she sorts the problem so Antelope goes on alone - this will be the last time we she her afloat.
+16th May r/v with tanker British Esk but unable to refuel because she developed a problem with her rig after refueling Antelope.
+Forced to hang around whilst the fault is resolved.
+Antelope proceeds alone.
+That is the last time we saw her afloat

-17th May Finally refuel at 13:00 and again head south
+17th May Finally refuel at 13:00 and head south

-23rd May Slight collision with RFA Tidepool after she manoeuvred across in front of us as we prepared to refuel
+23rd May Slight collision with RFA Tidepool when she manoevered into us as we prepared to refuel

-24th May Went to actions stations at 0250 hrs for a suspected torpedo attack
+24th May Went to Action Stations at 02:30 for a suspected torpedo attack

-25th May Stationed in our usual early warning picket on the outside edge of the task force and as a result was involved in the exocet attack that ended up hitting Atlantic Conveyor Link to citation
+25th May Stationed in our usual early warning picket on the outside edge of the taskforce and was involved in the exocet attack that hit and sunk MV Atlantic Conveyor Link to citation

-7th June In company with HMS Arrow on NGS mission (104 rounds fired)
+7th June NGS mission with HMS Arrow (104 rounds fired)

-9th June To tug repair area to sort out engine problems
+9th June To repair tug for engine repair

-14th June NGS mission (228 rounds fired) in company with HMS Active (220 rounds fired) HMS Yarmouth (100 rounds fired) and HMS Avenger (100 rounds fired)
+14th June NGS mission (228 rounds fired) in company with HMS Active (220 rounds fired), HMS Avenger (100 rounds fired) and HMS Yarmouth (100 rounds fired)

 15th June Argentina forces surrender

-3rd July Fall out form defence watches after 52 days
+3rd July Fall out from Defence watches after 52 days

-7th July Arrive at Grytviken, South Georgia disembark Scots Guards and embark M Company 42 Commando 25 of whom are billeted in seaman's mess (73 people in a space for 48).
-Sail at 1400 hrs and for the first time since 9th April set course to the north and home.
+7th July Arrive at Grytviken, South Georgia. disembark Scots Guards and Embark M Company 42 Commando.
+25 of whom are billited in the Seamans mess (73 in a space designed for 48).
+Sail at 14:00, and for the first time since 9th april, set course to north and home.

-15th July Arrive at Ascension Island and disembark 42 Commando
+15th July Arrive at Assension Island and disembark 42 Commando

-18th July Divert to Senegal, West Africa to disembark 2 crew members (one with appendicitis and one with a family issue)
+18th July Divert to Senegal, West Africa to disembark 2 crew mwmbers (One with appendicitis and another with a family issue)

-24th July Finally tie up alongside in Devonport dockyard to a fantastic welcome.
+24th July Finally tie up alongside in Devenport to a fantastic welcome.

 Ambuscade at War